 Before we start, take be aware that the factorial for 100 is able to be written in the form of 100, followed by an exclamation mark similar to this 100!

-Factorial of 100 is the term used to describe you divide 100 by each lower number.
-So you can calculate the factorial for 100 simply by multiplying 100 times 99, after that by 98 and until you get to 1.
-So, in other words 100 99 x 98 … 1. to arrive at 100 factororial.
+Factorial of 100 is the term used to describe you dividing 100 by each lower number.
+So you can calculate the fac for 100 simply by multiplying 100 times 99, after that by 98, and until you get to 1.
+So, in other words, 100 99 x 98 … 1. to arrive at 100.

 The 100-factorial answer (100!) is 158 digits long, and below is the complete solution to 100!